Lyndon B. Johnson: Funeral

-Funeral

 Johnson was honored with a state funeral.
-Initially, his body lay in repose at the LBJ Presidential Library in Austin.
-Afterwards, Johnson's body was flown to Washington.
-Texas Congressman J. J. Pickle and former Secretary of State Dean Rusk eulogized him when he lay in state at the Capitol.
+His body initially lay in repose at the LBJ Presidential Library in Austin, Texas, before being flown to Washington, D.C.
+He lay in state at the U.S. Capitol, where J. J. Pickle and former Secretary of State Dean Rusk delivered eulogies.

-The state funeral took place on January 25 at the National City Christian Church in Washington, D.C., where he had often worshiped as president.
-The service was presided over by President Nixon and attended by foreign dignitaries, led by Eisaku Satō, who had served as Japanese prime minister during Johnson's presidency.
-Eulogies were given by George Davis, the church's pastor, and W. Marvin Watson, Johnson's last Postmaster General and a longtime advisor.
+The state funeral service took place on January 25, 1973, at the National City Christian Church in Washington, D.C., where Johnson had worshiped while president.
+The service was presided over by President Nixon and attended by foreign dignitaries, including Eisaku Satō, who had served as prime minister of Japan during Johnson's presidency.
+Eulogies were delivered by George Davis, the church's pastor, and W. Marvin Watson, Johnson's last postmaster general and a longtime adviser.

-Later that same day, Johnson was buried in his family's private cemetery in Gillespie County, Texas, near the house in which he was born.
-Billy Graham officiated the service.
-He and former Texas governor Connally gave eulogies.
-Several hundred people were in attendance.
+Later that day, Johnson was buried in his family's private cemetery in Gillespie County, Texas, near the house in which he was born.
+Reverend Billy Graham officiated the burial service, and former Texas governor John Connally delivered a eulogy; several hundred people attended.

-The state funeral, the last for a president until Richard Nixon's in 1994, occurred the same week as Nixon's second inauguration.
-As Johnson died only two days after the inauguration, various activities surrounding the inauguration were canceled.
+The state funeral—the last for a president until Richard Nixon's in 1994—occurred the same week as Nixon's second inauguration.
+Because Johnson died two days after the inauguration, out of respect in the period of mourning some inauguration-related activities were canceled.